Ratatouille (film): Theatrical

 Ratatouille was initially scheduled for release on June 9, 2006, but was later pushed back to June 29, 2007.
 This shift was reportedly made to accommodate the 2006 date for Cars.
 Ratatouilles world premiere was on June 22, 2007, at Los Angeles' Kodak Theatre.
 The commercial release was one week later, with the short film Lifted preceding Ratatouille in theaters.
 Earlier in the year, it had received an Academy Award nomination.
 A test screening of the film was shown at the Harkins Cine Capri Theater in Scottsdale, Arizona on June 16, 2007, at which a Pixar representative was present to collect viewer feedback.
 Disney CEO Bob Iger announced an upcoming theatrical re-release of the film in 3D at the Disney shareholders meeting in March 2014.

 Marketing

-The trailer for Ratatouille debuted with the release of Cars, its immediate predecessor.
+The trailer for Ratatouille debuted on June 9, 2006, with the release of Cars, its immediate predecessor.
 It depicts an original scene where Remy is caught red-handed on the cheese trolley in the restaurant's dining area, sampling the cheese and barely escaping the establishment, intercut with separate scenes of the rat explaining directly to the audience why he is taking such risks.
 Similar to most of Pixar's teaser trailers, the scene was not present in the final film release.
 A second trailer was released on March 23, 2007.
 The Ratatouille Big Cheese Tour began on May 11, 2007, with cooking demonstrations and a film preview.
 Voice actor Lou Romano attended the San Francisco leg of the tour for autograph signings.